 What’s In Season for May?

-While season’s vary by region, here’s a regional guide, these are the most common produce available across the country in May:
+While season’s vary by region, here’s a regional guide, with links to your area.
+However, these are the following most common produce available across the country in May:

 • Bitter greens: Collards, kale, mustard, turnip

 Asparagus is wonderful simply roasted with a bit of olive oil, salt and pepper, and perhaps a bit of lemon.
 Asparagus is an excellent source of vitamin K, folate, copper, selenium, vitamin B1, vitamin B2, vitamin C, and vitamin E. It is a very good source of dietary fiber, manganese, phosphorus, vitamin B3, potassium, choline, vitamin A, zinc, iron, protein, vitamin B6, and pantothenic acid.

 Endlessly delicious, especially when you add olive oil and sea salt.
 Try roasting it to bring out its best flavor.
 Add it to pasta, soups, and even salads.
 Broccoli is a good source of dietary fiber, pantothenic acid, vitamin B6, vitamin E, manganese, phosphorus, choline, vitamin B1, vitamin A (in the form of carotenoids), potassium and copper.
 Broccoli is also a good source of vitamin B1, magnesium, omega-3 fatty acids, protein, zinc, calcium, iron, niacin and selenium.